Basil

 Look For

-- Vibrant green color with no browning or dark spots
+- Bright, vibrant green color without browning, yellowing, or dark spots

-- Leaves that are firm, crisp, and without wilting or drooping
+- Crisp, tender leaves that snap cleanly when bent without wilting or drooping

 Avoid